DR Class E 11

 The DR Class E 11 is a class of electric locomotives formerly operated by the Deutsche Reichsbahn in East Germany.
 They were later operated by Deutsche Bahn, designated as Class 109.

 Technical specifications

 The locomotives have a Bo-Bo axle arrangement and a power output of 2920 kW.

 History

 The first two pre-series locomotives entered service in 1961.
 From 1970 onward, the Class E 11 was designated as Class 211.
 Construction resumed until 1976, with 95 locomotives built, and one locomotive rebuilt and renumbered after a rail accident, bringing the total number of locomotives to 96.
 Deutsche Bahn withdrew their last former E 11 locomotive, now designated as Class 109, in May 1998.

+Locomotive E 11 004 was badly damaged in a rear-end collision at Großkorbetha station on 29 August 1969.
+The manufacturer LEW Hennigsdorf rebuilt it with a car body taken from the current series using usable parts.
+When it was put back into service, it was given the new company number 211 056 because it no longer corresponded to the original construction and delivery condition.